BLEMF 2024

 • All virtual concerts & preconcert discussions will be released for streaming on Opening Night, Sunday, May 19th, and will be available until June 4th.
 Enjoy them from the comfort of your own home, or from where ever you may be!

-Or join us for free public screenings at Lotus Firebay, 6PM Monday-Thursday.
+Or join us for free public screenings at Lotus Firebay, 530PM Monday-Thursday, with preconcert discussios at 5PM.

 • Educational workshops, other than Tavern Hopping Through Time are designed for children and the young-at-heart.
 Kids under the age of 9 should be accompanied by an adult.